-Urša Kranjc is an associate at Schoenherr Ljubljana, where she specialises in EU and competition law.
+Urša Kranjc is an associate at Schoenherr Ljubljana, where she specialises in EU and competition law, as well as IP law.
 Prior to joining Schoenherr, she gained experience as a trainee in a global business law firm based in Vienna.
-Urša helps the local partner in advising clients on transactions involving competition law issues.
-As a regular part of her work, she also researches and stays informed with the competition law practices and activity of the European Commission and European Court of Justice schonherr
+Urša advises clients on transactions involving competition law issues, antitrust questions as well as on state aid projects.
+As a regular part of her work, she also researches and stays informed with the competition law practices and activity of the European Commission and the European Court of Justice, besides the practice of the Slovenian authorities.

+schonherr